deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 As you can see, `cmd.exe` has become a privileged process!
 Now the only question remains- how do we do this dynamically with a piece of shellcode?

 Assembly?
 Who Needs It.
-I Will Never Need To Know That- It's Irrelevant
+I Will Never Need To Know That- It's iRrElEvAnT
 ---

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_MEME1.png" alt="">